 Hand felting is a skilled craft.
 While some handmade felt is thick and heavy for particular purposes (a rug square, a heavy coat), other felt is as light as a feather and soft to touch (a light weight nuno scarf).

 Whatever type of felt you make, the rolling process is the most tedious, time consuming, and often painful part of felt making.
 Rolling felt can wear you out in more ways than one.
 Many people stop “felting” when they get older as they can no longer cope with the aches and pains to their arms and backs.
 Many people don't even begin to felt after a first workshop and the discovery of the tedium of the rolling process.

-I tell you this because my partner, Joni, uses the most difficult materials - superfine merino, silk slivers and silk sari carrier material.
+I tell you this because my partner and muse, Joni Cornell, uses the most difficult materials - superfine merino, silk slivers and silk sari carrier material.
 Consequently, good felt is only achieved with many, many rolls.

 Regardless of the type of felt you make, more rolls is always better than fewer.
 But more rolls mean more work.

 Joni loves to felt but a few years back the process was becoming less satisfying when she was struck with sciatica.
 So I took on the task of designing a rolling machine that didn't interfere with her skills as a fibre artist, but removed the tedium, pain and labour of rolling.

 Designing a new rolling machine

 It wasn’t easy.
 Joni said it couldn’t be done.
 So I watched her work and the process she used.
 I thought about what was happening to the fabric and the fibres and did some research on wool and existing rolling machines and methods.